1033 Exchange and

 6) You may have owned a leveraged property long enough to have accumulated considerable equity.
 You now have an

-equity to your benefit or that of your heirs, without paying taxes.
-We highly recommend using qualified
+reposition your equity to your benefit or that of your heirs, without paying taxes.
+We highly recommend using

-professionals that have experience in 1031 tax-deferred exchanges to guide you and ensure your compliance with
+qualified professionals that have experience in 1031 tax-deferred exchanges to guide you and ensure your compliance

 7) With proper estate planning you can keep exchanging properties throughout your lifetime.
 Neither you nor your